shikot0/shikot0/README.md

 - [Issue](https://issue-delta.vercel.app/home)
 - [RECA](https://reca.vercel.app)
 ## What I'm currently learning:
-I have spent the last couple of months learning React and a little bit of and PocketBase for the Back-end, also Solidity for Web3.
+I have spent the last couple of months learning React and Express with Nodejs for the backend.

 ## I'm open to any projects that you think I'll be a good fit for!
 - You can contact me through my email: 1sh1m1da1@gmail.com